Fundamentals of Human Neurophysiology

 Course learning outcomes

-• Explain membrane properties of neurons and neurotransmission at chemical synapses
+• Explain membrane properties of neurons, glia, and neurotransmission at chemical synapses

-• Apply foundational neurophysiology knowledge to understand and analyse how sensory information is detected in skeletal muscle, skin, joints, bone, and viscera
+• Apply foundational neurophysiology knowledge to explain and analyse how sensory information is detected in skeletal muscle, skin, joints, bone, and viscera, and in the special senses of vision, hearing, gustation, and olfaction

-• Understand and analyse how non-harmful and harmful sensory information is transmitted, processed, and interpreted by the body
+• Explain and analyse how non-harmful and harmful patterns of information are transmitted, processed, integrated, and acted upon by the body

 • Describe and analyse how the autonomic nervous system controls organs and organ systems for maintenance of homeostasis

-• Discuss the effect of certain types of drugs on neurotransmission at chemical synapses, and how the therapeutic drugs produce clinical benefit
+• Discuss the effect of certain types of drugs on neurotransmission at chemical synapses in the central and autonomic nervous system

 Prerequisite(s)